 If you are paid a day or job rate and you work more than 40 hours in a week, you may be eligible to receive overtime under the FLSA and state laws.
 There are time deadlines for filing unpaid overtime lawsuits so it is important that you contact an unpaid overtime attorney immediately.
 You may lose some or all of your rights to recover your unpaid overtime if you delay filing a claim.

-For a free confidential consultation to determine if you are eligible to file an unpaid overtime day rate wage claim, contact the attorneys at Bohrer Brady, LLC.
+For a free confidential consultation to determine if you are eligible to file a day rate wage claim, contact the unpaid overtime attorneys at Bohrer Brady, LLC.
 We have the knowledge, resources, experience, and expertise to represent you in your unpaid overtime claim.
 There are no legal fees or costs unless you receive a settlement.